When You Can Enrol

 After this, our application process is as follows:

 1. Apply via the ‘Apply online now’ button in this course information page.
-If the course is not available for online application, you can submit your enquiry via the online form below.
-Alternatively, please feel free to contact our friendly customer service team on 1300 69 8233 or email email@example.com
+If the course is not available for online application, you can submit your enquiry via the 'Enquire Now' form.
+Alternatively, please feel free to contact our friendly Customer Experience team on 1300 69 8233 or email email@example.com

 2. On completion of the pre-training interview, you will be notified of acceptance into the course.

-3. Customer Service will then process your enrolment at which time your fees are payable.
+3. We will then process your enrolment at which time your fees are payable.
 You will be provided with a training plan listing the units you are enrolled into.